platinio/PlatinioTween/README.md

 PlatinioTween.instance.MoveUI(rectTransform, new Vector2(0.5f , 0.5f), canvasRect, 0.5f).SetEase(Ease.EaseOutBounce);
 ```

-So as we know from the previus guide (0.5 , 0.5) is the center of our canvas in the global coordinate system, so the previus code wil result in.
+So as we know from the previous guide (0.5 , 0.5) is the center of our canvas in the global coordinate system, so the previous code will result in.

 ![](popupexample.gif)